Using land-sea mask#

 Helper functions#

-We define some helper functions, which * use the healpy library to compute the locations of the grid cells * change the units of the precipitation variable pr to better fit the upcoming analysis
+We define some helper functions, which * use the easygems library to attach the locations of the grid cells * change the units of the precipitation variable pr to better fit the upcoming analysis

 [3]: